Quantum simulation of traversable-wormhole-inspired quantum teleportation in a chaotic binary sparse SYK model

-For real-time evolution, we use a single-step first-order Lie--Trotter decomposition \cite{82edc856-4d85-3b98-9b0d-ad55bb9315f6,Seth1996}.
+For real-time evolution, we use a single-step first-order Lie--Trotter decomposition~\cite{82edc856-4d85-3b98-9b0d-ad55bb9315f6,Seth1996}.
 Since the chosen Hamiltonian in Eq.~\eqref{eq:binary_sparse_hamiltonian} still contains 11 anticommuting term pairs, the first-order Trotterization is not expected to reproduce the exact dynamics perfectly.
 Higher-order product formulas improve the approximation but also increase circuit depth and hence hardware noise.
 We therefore focus on the fixed-injection-time protocol, which provides a broader time window in which the first-order Trotterization remains reliable while the mutual-information signal is still visible.

-Finally, we reconstruct the density matrix $\rho_{PT}$ by conventional two-qubit tomography \cite{PhysRevA.64.052312, PhysRevA.93.062320}.
+Finally, we reconstruct the density matrix $\rho_{PT}$ by conventional two-qubit tomography~\cite{PhysRevA.64.052312, PhysRevA.93.062320}.
 While the protocol is described using an explicit target qubit $T$, in the hardware implementation $\rho_{PT}$ is reconstructed by measuring the right register directly rather than introducing a separate readout qubit, so the full circuit uses 10 qubits in total.

 To identify a hardware working point, we compare the exact mutual-information dynamics with the corresponding noiseless single-step first-order Lie--Trotter emulation.
-Figure~\ref{figure5}(a) summarizes the comparison between the exact and Trotterized dynamics.
+Figure~\ref{figure5}(a) summarizes the comparison between the exact and Trotterized dynamics, both initialized with $\ket{\psi_{\text{VQA}}}$.

-The solid lines show the mutual information for the chosen Hamiltonian, obtained from $\ket{\psi_{\text{VQA}}}$ by exact evaluation of the full protocol.
+The solid lines show the mutual information for the chosen Hamiltonian obtained from noiseless statevector evaluation of the full protocol, using exact time evolution.
 The dots show the emulation results based on the first-order Lie--Trotter evolution with 10,000 shots.
 For the fixed-injection-time protocol at $t_{0}=1.8$, the first-order Trotterization provides a good approximation to the exact mutual-information curve obtained from $\ket{\psi_{\text{VQA}}}$ over the signal region.
 Thus, although the chosen Hamiltonian is not fully commuting, $t_{0}=1.8$ defines a working point for which the first-order Trotterization remains reliable in the fixed-injection-time protocol.
 Smaller values of $t_{0}$ lead to more accurate circuit emulation due to reduced Trotter error, but they also yield weaker mutual-information asymmetry.
 The choice $t_{0}=1.8$ therefore provides a practical compromise between Trotter accuracy and signal visibility.